Some hikers have the natural stability and fortitude to withstand trail rigors in lightweight hiking shoes instead of traditional hiking boots.

 Upper: The hiking shoe upper is the part of the shoe that stretches from the rubber outsole to below the ankle.

-Uppers are comprised of a mixture of nylon, mesh, and leather in order to balance factors such as cost, breathability, and durability.
+Uppers comprise a mixture of nylon, mesh, and leather to balance factors such as cost, breathability, and durability.

-Woven synthetic paired with airy synthetic mesh panels provide for the ultimate breathability, although they typically lack the durability of stronger materials.
+Woven synthetic paired with airy synthetic mesh panels provides the ultimate breathability, although they typically lack the durability of stronger materials.